Identifying and using keywords to improve SEO and relevance to users.

 Keyword research helps you understand the types of words and phrases people are using to search for a specific type of content.

-Identifying keywords for your subject area can help make your content more appealing to users but also improve its ranking in search engine results.
+Identifying keywords for your subject area can help make your content more appealing to users, and improve its ranking in search engine results.

 Why it’s important